katya-spasova/music_player/README.md

 # music_player

-    Note: music_player is still under development and might not always work properly

 ## What is music_player?

 music_player is a music player and a RESTful web service that provides control for the playback.